netrisai/docs/tutorials/vpc-anywhere-controller-installation.rst

 .. image:: images/netris-controller-installed.png
     :align: center

-Once installation process is finished you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.
+Once the installation process is finished you will be able to access your newly installed Netris Controller web console using netris/newNet0ps credentials.

 Security Matters
 ----------------